fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Sometimes, we might want to use a specific modification of a type.
 For example, consider a page for listing some data, some of which is sensitive and some of which is non-sensitive.
 We might want to be sure that no sensitive data is used or displayed.
-We could <i>pick</i> the fields of a type we allow to be used to enforce this.
+We could *pick* the fields of a type we allow to be used to enforce this.
 We can do that by using the utility type [Pick](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys).

-In our project, we should consider that Ilari might want to create a listing of all his diary entries <i>excluding</i> the comment field since, during a very scary flight, he might end up writing something he wouldn't necessarily want to show to anyone else.
+In our project, we should consider that Ilari might want to create a listing of all his diary entries *excluding* the comment field since, during a very scary flight, he might end up writing something he wouldn't necessarily want to show to anyone else.

 The [Pick](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys) utility type allows us to choose which fields of an existing type we want to use.
 Pick can be used to either construct a completely new type or to inform a function of what it should return on runtime.